mitmedialab/MediaMeter-Coder/README.md

 Setup
 -----

+Copy `config/initializers/coding_engine.rb.template` to `config/initializers/coding_engine.rb`
+and edit any settings in there you'd like to.

 Visit the "Questions" page and add questions.
 The question title, description, and answers are shown on the coding page.
 The title of each question will show up as an option under the "Code" menu.